Geeks in Phoenix

 How to create ISO files from your software disks

-So over the years, you've been purchasing software on CD's / DVD's and now have quite the collection.
-So what do you do with all of the media you are no longer using?
+So, over the years, you've been purchasing software on CDs / DVDs and now have quite the collection.
+So what do you do with all the media you no longer use?
 How about creating ISO files from them?
 Here's how to create ISO files from your software CDs / DVDs.

 After working with computers for over twenty years, I've managed to amass quite the collection of software disks.
 One of my biggest problems is that I'm not particularly eager to throw away software disks.
 You never know when you might need them again.